 On Monday, U.S. President Donald Trump announced that he would be changing the Immigration and Nationality Act.
-He planned to do this by filing an Interim Final Rule, which is like an executive order, meaning it can go into effect without approval from Congress.
+He planned to do this by filing an Interim Final Rule (which is like an executive order).
+That means it can go into effect without approval from Congress.

 This ruling—formally filed by the Departments of Justice (DOJ) and Homeland Security (DHS)—overturned an existing “safe third country” law.
 It was replaced with a much more expansive, and much less safe, definition.

 What Is the ‘Third Country’ Rule?

 Instead of the previous “safe third country” rule, which was approved by the United States government, Trump introduced a “third country” rule.
 This new definition includes almost any country, regardless of its relative safety—or willingness to participate in an asylum coordination effort with the U.S.

 The new “third country” rule states that refugees who have passed through any other country (a “third country”) and failed to seek asylum there, before reaching the United States, will automatically become ineligible for asylum in the U.S.

 In the previous version of the law, a refugee had to only seek asylum when passing through another “safe” country.
 A “safe” country only qualified as such through cooperative partnership with the United States.

 In 2019, the “safe third country” law was only in effect at the northern border, in agreement with Canada.
 (For example, if a refugee from Central America made it to the United States, they could not choose to cross the country to Canada and seek asylum there instead.)